Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Add Form grid (range targeters) images in their descriptions for clarity
 * A better ui for descriptions, with definitions for each keyword like 'exhale' or 'targets' or the status effects, StS style

+**Save and Load**

+Save the world gen seed.
+Give every creature in the game an ID, store in array List every entity that has species "Terminal", "Snail", etc by ID List every entity that has HP "4", "3", etc by ID
+List the location of every creature ID (layer, x, y)

+then the souls...

+When in the future there's destroy/create terrain, add that to a "changes to the terrain" array and plop that down when loading

+***

 Lifecycle of an Axiom:

 Feral nightmares generate chaotic axiom components.